Bunn/FCBBarCodeGenerator/README.md

 ![QRCode](/Screenshots/screenshot.png?raw=true "QRCode")

 ## License
-FCBBouncingView is released under the MIT license.
+FCBBarConeGenerator is released under the MIT license.
 See the LICENSE file for more info.